Malayotyphlops koekkoeki

 Malayotyphlops koekkoeki, also known commonly as Koekkoek's blind snake or the Boenjoe Island worm snake, is a species of snake in the family Typhlopidae.

 Etymology

 The specific name, koekkoeki, is in honor of Dutch scientific illustrator Marinus Adrianus Koekkoek (1873-1944).

 Geographic range

 M. koekkoeki is found on the Indonesian island of Bunyu off the northeastern coast of Borneo.

+Behavior

+M. koekkoeki is terrestrial, fossorial, and nocturnal.